ibm-cloud-docs/solution-tutorials/getting-started.md

 ## Microsoft Windows
 {: #windows}

 The following sections assume you are running Microsoft Windows 10 under a user with Administrator privileges.
+Once you're done with the specific sections, proceed to the configuration [common to all operating systems](#common).

 ### {{site.data.keyword.cloud_notm}} CLI
+{: #windows_cli}

 1. Download {{site.data.keyword.cloud_notm}} CLI from https://github.com/IBM-Cloud/ibm-cloud-cli-release/releases/latest.
 1. Verify installation with: